Fluid-induced snap-through instability of spherical shells

-In this final part of the paper, we demonstrate how bistable shells can be used to design a passive valve to achieve hydraulic control.
-This is inspired to plants that, for example, present the so-called pit membranes in their vasculature, which effectively leverage elastic deformations, serving as safety valves to isolate air-filled contiguous vessels~\cite{jensen2016sap}.
-These pit membranes deform continuously, reconfiguring smoothly depending on the amount of flow rate and giving rise to nonlinear flow-pressure relationships~\cite{jensen2016sap,Louf2020}.
-We see snapping mechanisms and multistable valves as an additional knob to enhance passive control capabilities: fluid-induced instabilities, such as buckling and snapping, can give rise to sudden changes in the internal geometry of fluidic channels~\cite{Gomez2017,Louf2020,garg2024passive}.

-As a proof-of-concept of instability-augmented passive valves, we set to devise a snapping-based valve that can isolate vessels and abruptly change the flow-pressure relationship in a fluidic channel.
-To this aim, we 3D printed different setups of co-axial fluidic channels, with the length of the internal channel equal to half of the length of the outer channel (Formlabs, Form3 printer, Clear resin).
-We then placed a spherical shell at the inlet of the internal channel as shown in Fig.~\ref{fig:fig5} (a), and connected the channel to the syringe pump used so far in the paper.
-We built different setups so as to assess the influence of the ratio between the outer radius of the internal tube $R_i$ and the inner radius of the external one $R_c$.
-The ratio $\xi=R_i/R_c$ was equal to $0.76$ and $0.91$ in the two setups, with $R_c=10,\, 25$ mm, respectively.
-The thickness of the internal tube was $2$ mm and was neglected in the theoretical model below.
-Both shells for the two setups were characterized by $E=1.1\pm0.1$ MPa and $R=22.5$ mm, with $h=267 \pm 9$ $\mu$m and $\theta=53^\circ$ for $\xi=0.76$, and with $h=273\pm 12$ $\mu$m and $\theta=63^\circ$ for $\xi=0.91$.
-Fig.~\ref{fig:fig5} (a) shows the two states of our system for one specific setup: on the left, the shell is in its reference configuration, thereby allowing the fluid to flow in both the inner and outer channels; on the right, the Cauchy number exceeded the critical value and the shell has snapped, preventing the fluid to flow within the internal channel, thereby increasing the hydraulic resistance of the system.
-Functionally, our system behaves also like a constriction valve: beyond a certain flow rate, it undergoes a geometric change that significantly increases the resistance of the flow circuit, thereby certifying the sealing of the internal tube.
-The observed critical Cauchy number follows our prediction despite the internal channel placed downstream, as shown by the two stars in Fig.~\ref{fig:fig4}, corresponding to the experimental runs with these coaxial setups.
+We now demonstrate how bistable shells can be used to design a passive valve that can isolate vessels and abruptly change the flow-pressure relationship in a fluidic channel.
+To this aim, we 3D printed additional setups of co-axial fluidic channels, with the ratio between the outer radius of the internal tube $R_i$ and the inner radius of the external one $R_c$, $\xi=R_i/R_c$, equal to $0.76$ and $0.91$, respectively, and with $R_c=10,\, 25$ mm, and the length of the internal channel equal to half of the length of the outer channel (Formlabs, Form3 printer, Clear resin).
+We then placed a spherical shell at the inlet of the internal channel as shown in Fig.~\ref{fig:fig5}, and connected the channel to the syringe pump used so far in the paper.
+Both shells for the two setups are characterized by $E=1.1\pm0.1$ MPa and $R=22.5$ mm, with $h=267 \pm 9$ $\mu$m and $\theta=53^\circ$ for $\xi=0.76$, and with $h=273\pm 12$ $\mu$m and $\theta=63^\circ$ for $\xi=0.91$.